SasirekhaPV/Node.js-Tutorial/events.md

 const eventEmitter = new events.EventEmitter();
 ```

-## Eventemitter object
+## EventEmitter class

 You can assign event handlers to your own events with the EventEmitter object.
+Many objects in a Node emit events, for example, a net.Server emits an event each time a peer connects to it.
+All objects which emit events are the instances of events.EventEmitter.

 *But what does each event handler means?*